 That’s why it is a great idea to steam vegetables for baby food for instance.
 And then puree the vegetables.
 That way the kid gets all the necessary good stuff to grow into a healthy person!

 I think that some vegetables are best when they are steamed anyway.

 Like Brussels sprouts.
 And green beans.

 I even add eggs from time to time when I steam vegetables to hard-boil them.
 Or should I say hard- steamed eggs?
 And did you know that you can also steam cakes?

 My mom used to make this delicious steamed chocolate cake when I was little.
 Unfortunately over the years she lost the recipe that she found in a small cookbook once.

 What is your favorite non vegetable steam recipe?

 Let me know in the comments below!

-My easy Chinese style steamed eggplant: silky smooth eggplant drenched a flavorful soy sauce marinade...
-Winner side dish!
+Try out my easy Chinese style steamed eggplant: it is silky smooth eggplant that is drenched in a flavorful soy sauce marinade...
+Definitely a winner side dish!